pshaddel/redbull/README.md

 ```
 npm run deploy
 ```
+<b>This is just for testing, the hash secret and passwords should be replaced with k8s secrets in case of production usage</b>
 It runs all the needed containers including the node application on port 3000.
-You have to have `PIXABAY_API_KEY` as a env variable or directly set it into the deploy.yml file.
+You have to have `PIXABAY_API_KEY`, and as a env variable or directly set it into the deploy.yml file.
 ## Technology and Tools
 #### Linter
 For Linting we are using [ESLint](https://eslint.org/)